ueberauth/guardian/README.md

 By default, JWTs are not tracked.
 This means that after 'logout' the token can still be used if it is stored outside the system.
-This is because Guardian does not track tokens and only interprates them live.
+This is because Guardian does not track tokens and only interprets them live.
 When using Guardian in this way, be sure you consider the expiry time as this is one of the few options you have to make your tokens invalid.